wppconnect-team/wa-js/README.md

 ## How does it work

-This project extract some functions of WhatsApp sources, that uses webpack.
+This project extracts some functions of WhatsApp sources.

-After build, this project generate a file `dist/wppconnect-wa.js` to be used for injection in WhatsApp Web.
-When injected, it will explose a global variable named `WPP`.
+After build, this project generates a file `dist/wppconnect-wa.js` to be used for injection in WhatsApp Web.
+When injected, it will expose a global variable named `WPP`.

 Some parts of `WPP` variable:

-- `WPP.webpack` - Scripts to exports WhatsApp functions.
+- `WPP.webpack` - Scripts to export WhatsApp functions.
 - `WPP.whatsapp` - Only exported WhatsApp functions.
 - `WPP.chat` - Chat functions and events.
 - ...

 ## Exported WhatsApp modules

-There are a convection name for some exported modules:
+There are convention names for some exported modules:

 - `...Model` - Class for data structure (`ClassModel`, `MsgModel`)
 - `...Collection` - Class for collection of models (`ChatCollection`, `MsgCollection`)